k5iogura/EdgeTPU/README.md

 ![](files/detection_results.jpg)
 Good:smile:

-But opencv-python is not supported for python3 on stretch-minimal
+But opencv-python is not supported for python3 on stretch-minimal, can not use USB Camera via /dev/video0.